|

 Terms such as upright, rounded, horizontal, spreading,

-prostrate and vertical are used for description. |
+prostrate and vertical are used as descriptive terms. |

 haploid |